SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 RestockProgress(Progress):
 ```

 Monitors the restock progress of a restockable resource spot stored by a `Harvestable` ability.
-The restocking progress is intiated by the `Restock` ability of another game entity.
+The restocking progress is initiated by the `Restock` ability of another game entity.
 At the start of the restocking process, the progress is 0\%.
 After the restocking has finished, the progress is 100\%.

 Restocking progress is only tracked between the start and end of restock process.
 Therefore, state changes initiated by `RestockProgress` objects of type `StateChangerProgress` will be deactivated after the progress reaches 100\%.